Digald/mtga-pathway/README.md

     playerMtgaCards: // Array of card data in player's collection,
     allMtgaCards: // Array of all card data from the log file
-    playerTokens: // Array of all player wildcards, gems, gold, etc, }
+    playerTokens: // Array of all player wildcards, gems, gold, etc,
+    minedDecks: // Array of decks from source providing data }

 dataToRender: {